 Grefrath is a hunter like Miller.
-He’s not the stereotypical “bloodthirsty” sportsman looking for the biggest antlers to mount.
+He says he's not the stereotypical “bloodthirsty” sportsman looking for the biggest antlers to mount.
 He likes being outside in nature with friends.
 He trains dogs and enjoys watching them work.
-Then there’s families who hunt for their livelihood – those who Grefrath says, “stock the freezer.”
+Then there are families who hunt for their livelihood – those who Grefrath says, “stock the freezer.”
 Despite Miller’s fears, Grefrath doesn’t believe hunting will be affected by the new law.

 “There are some people who like to use that (military-style) type of a weapon for coyote hunting for varmint hunting.
 (But) limiting to seven rounds won’t make a drastic difference.”

 Grefrath just wants to be assured that he and his loved ones are safe and he has the ability to protect his family, according to what he sees as his Constitutional right.
 Grefrath, though, says the law probably won’t curb all violence because there will always be people who break the law.

 “This is the same thing that I have seen in the past all along,” Grefrath said, “and that’s that the bad guys will still have the high capacity magazines, and the good guys won’t be able to (have them).
 You can limit the honest people because they abide by the laws.
 The dishonest people will have all the fire power they want.”

 Peaceful Genesee would be likely to agree.
 The three-year-old group headquartered in Corfu, N.Y., seeks to cease violence in our community by addressing the root causes.